-ICREA research professor at Universitat Pompeu Fabra (UPF), I am the group leader of the computational biophysics laboratory and associate professor at UPF.
+ICREA research professor at Universitat Pompeu Fabra (UPF) and group leader of the computational biophysics laboratory and associate professor at UPF.

-I have a bachelor in applied mathematics (1997, university of Bologna) and a PhD in computational chemistry (2002, Queen Mary University of London).
-I have worked at the CINECA supercomputing center (1998-1999) and as a postdoc at University College London (2003-2006).
-Later I won a 5 years Ramon y Cajal fellowship at University Pompeu Fabra and the I3 program, before becoming Icrea professor.
+I have a bachelor degree in applied mathematics (1997, University of Bologna) and a PhD in computational chemistry (2002, Queen Mary University of London).
+I have worked at the CINECA supercomputing center (1998-1999), at University College London (2003-2006) and later I won a 5 year Ramon y Cajal tenure-track fellowship at University Pompeu Fabra and the I3 program, before becoming ICREA Professor.

 My group research interests are centered in the application of computing as a fundamental methodology to problem solving.
-In particular simulations in biomedicine and machine learning of biological data and machine intelligence.
+In particular simulations in biomedicine, machine learning of biological data and machine intelligence.

 Machine Intelligence.
-In this research line we develop machine learning approaches applied to the biological data.
-We are particularly interested in dimensionality reduction, artificial neural networks, unsupervised learning, reinforcement learning, sparce coding, deep and hierarchical learning.
+In this research line we develop machine learning approaches applied to biological data.
+We are particularly interested in behavioral intelligence, artificial neural networks, sparse coding, deep and hierarchical learning.